 The Ceseda does not define the notion of “adequate support” contained in Article 24(3) of the recast Asylum Procedures Directive.
 However, specific procedural safeguards relating to the interview include:

 - The presence of a third person during the interview with the OFPRA protection officer.
-Even though this provision does not specifically concerned vulnerable applicants, it can be particularly relevant and useful for these categories of asylum seekers;
+Even though this provision does not specifically concern vulnerable applicants, it can be particularly relevant and useful for these categories of asylum seekers;

 - The presence of a mental health professional for asylum seekers suffering from severe mental disease or disorder.